Originally published in 2014.

 How Does it End?

 Every game will go at least the full sixty minutes.
 This is called regulation.
 At the end of regulation, the team with more goals wins.
 If the teams are tied, the game will continue into overtime.
-Overtime is a five minute extra period where only four skaters and a goalie take the ice at a time.
+Overtime is a five minute extra period where only three skaters and a goalie take the ice at a time.
 This fosters more open ice and faster play.
 Overtime is sudden death.
 That means, the next goal scored wins the game immediately.

 If after those five minutes, nobody has scored, a shootout will take place.
 A shootout is a series of penalty shots (one-on-one skater against goalie).
 It starts as a best of three as teams take turns shooting at the opponent’s goalie.
 The team with the most goals after the best of three wins.